zmtcreative/gm-alert-callouts/docs/FEATURES.md

 # Features and Public API

-This document describes the complete public interface for the `gm-alert-callouts` Goldmark extension, which provides support for GitHub-style alerts and Obsidian-style callouts.
+This document describes the public interface for the `gm-alert-callouts` Goldmark extension, which provides support for GitHub-style alerts and Obsidian-style callouts.

+> [!NOTE]
+>
+> The project and this document are still under heavy development.
+It is possible that information
+> in this document has not been updated with recent changes to the API for this extension.

 ## Overview